jeremyblackowiak/didactic-giggle/README.md

 ### What I'd Do With More Time

 - **TODO Items:** Tackle the remaining #TODO comments in main.py.
-- **Improved Logging:** Enhancing logging to include more detailed information.
+- **Improved Logging:** Color and prettify output.
+Enhancing logging to include more detailed information.
-- **Error Handling:** Improving error handling to ensure the script is robust.
+- **Error Handling:** Improving error handling, especially around the http call block.
 - **Orchestrate with NX:** Use NX.dev to orchestrate the operations of the repo, set up for a single command.
 - **Docker Support:** Create a Dockerfile to run the script in a container.
 - **Enhanced Validation:** Add more validation for the input YAML configuration file.